Tommy Lloyd

 Cancellation amounts will be per person.
 So, if you were going on a trip for 2 people which cost £1,000 in total you would ideally need cancellation cover for at least £500.

 You will need to add each country that you are visiting.
-If you are on a flight stopover this will include any countries where you leave the airport.
-If you are on a cruise it includes any countries where your ship will be docking at.
+If you are on a flight stopover, this will include any countries where you leave the airport.
+If you are on a cruise, it includes any countries where your ship will be docking at.

-A pre-existing condition is a diagnosed medical condition that existed before taking out a policy.
-We'll ask a series of questions about the medical history for you and any travellers on your quote.
-If you answer yes to any of these, you will need to tell us about the traveller's conditions.
+We'll ask you a series of questions about the medical history for you and any travellers on your quote.
+If you answer yes to any of these, you will need to tell us more about that condition.
 This could be a condition that a traveller has now or has had in the past.
-If you are not sure what conditions you need to declare, we have online support available to help you 24/7!
+This makes it easy to know what you need to disclose.

 If you're taken ill or have an accident abroad your travel insurance policy will repatriate you once you are well enough to travel.
 It is included within your medical cover.
 The insurance provider's Emergency Assistance team will help organise this along with the medical team who are treating you.
 If you are travelling in the UK, check repatriation with your insurance provider to see what is included.